University of FloridaSolutions for Your Life

 Introduction

-The primary foliar diseases of roses are black spot (caused by Diplocarpon rosae), powdery mildew (caused by Podosphaera pannosa) and Cercospora leaf spot (caused by Cercospora rosicola).
-Cercospora leaf spot is a little investigated disease, especially on varieties that belong to the groups of shrubs and ground cover roses.
-Although C. rosicola affects roses commonly, its impact is reduced when control measures for diseases such as black spot and powdery mildew is conducted.
-Other fungi such as Alternaria alternata, Colletotrichum capsici and Glomerella cingulata can also cause leaf spots on roses.
+The primary foliar diseases of roses are black spot (caused by Diplocarpon rosae), powdery mildew (caused by Podosphaera pannosa), and Cercospora leaf spot (caused by Cercospora rosicola).
+Cercospora leaf spot has been little investigated, especially on varieties that belong to the groups of shrubs and ground cover roses.
+Although C. rosicola commonly affects roses, its impact is reduced when control measures for diseases such as black spot and powdery mildew is conducted.
+Other fungi such as Alternaria alternata, Colletotrichum capsici, and Glomerella cingulata can also cause leaf spots on roses.

 Causal Agent and Geographical Distribution